awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### GetBucketPolicy/GetBucketPolicy.go

-This example retrieves the policy for a bucket.
+This example retrieves the policy for an Amazon S3 bucket.

 `go run GetBucketPolicy.go -b BUCKET`